Skip to content

 STEP 4.
 FINAL SANDING

-Completely sand the surface to at least 220grit (320 grit is better) use your finger tips to feel for imperfection as you sand.
+Completely sand the surface to at least 220 grit (320 grit is better) use your fingertips to feel imperfection as you sand.
 Touch is often better than sight.
-When sanding is completed clean off the sanding dust and gently remove the last dust particles with a tack cloth.
+When the sanding is completed clean off the sanding dust and gently remove the last dust particles with a tack cloth.

 STEP 5.
 TOPCOAT APPLICATION